Broad stingray: Description

 Larger rays have three large, elongated tubercles in the middle of the back; the tail is roughened by small dermal denticles, along with an irregular row of conical tubercles on each side and several large, flattened tubercles in front of the spine.
 This species is plain olive to brown above and white below.
-Though rarely found so far west, the similar-looking diamond stingray (D. dipterura) is the only other nearshore stingray that occurs off Hawaii; it can be distinguished from this species by its tail, which is shorter and has both upper and lower fin folds.
+Though rarely found so far west, the similar-looking diamond stingray (Hypanus dipterurus) is the only other nearshore stingray that occurs off Hawaii; it can be distinguished from this species by its tail, which is shorter and has both upper and lower fin folds.
 The broad stingray can reach 1.5 m across and 56 kg in weight, though few exceed 1 m across.

 Biology and ecology

 During the day, the broad stingray is relatively inactive and spends much time lying half-buried on the bottom.
 A tracking study in Kaneohe Bay found that individuals rays roamed over an average area of 0.83 km2 at night, compared to an average diurnal activity space of 0.12 km2, and did not rest consistently in any particular spot.
 Rays were most active 2 hours after sunset and before sunrise, and were more active in the higher water temperatures of summer than winter.
 The behavior of this species was not significantly influenced by tides, likely because they inhabit deeper water.

 The broad stingray feeds mainly on bottom-dwelling crustaceans, while also taking polychaete worms and small bony fishes.
 It excavates large pits to uncover buried prey, and is often followed by opportunists such as jacks.
 Foraging rays favor areas close to reef boundaries, where many parrotfish, wrasses, gobies, and other reef fishes shelter at night.
 Known parasites of this species include the tapeworms Acanthobothrium chengi, Rhinebothrium hawaiiensis, Pterobothrium hawaiiensis, Prochristianella micracantha, and Parachristianella monomegacantha.

 Like other stingrays, the broad stingray is aplacental viviparous.
 Kaneohe Bay appears to be a nursery area for this species, where juvenile scalloped hammerheads (Sphyrna lewini) and it are the dominant predators.
+Off North Africa, birthing occurs in June and December, indicating either that females bear two litters per year with a four-month gestation period, or that there are two cohorts of females bearing one litter per year with a ten-month gestation period.

 Human interactions

-The International Union for the Conservation of Nature has assessed the broad stingray as of least concern, as it faces no obvious threats from human activity and its range overlaps with several marine protected areas.
+The International Union for the Conservation of Nature formerly assessed the broad stingray as Least Concern, but this was upgraded to Vulnerable in 2021 as it is not known what part of its range overlaps with marine protected areas.
 This species has become a popular subject for display at public aquariums and resorts.